 While the limousine is waiting in the street

-- Isn't It Ironic: Hallelujah is probably the worst offender.
+- "Hallelujah" is probably the worst offender.
 It's not supposed to be a happy song!
+Its allegorical lyrics have lent itself to being covered a myriad of ways by different artists, varying in tone from despair to triumphant.

 I love the country, but I can't stand the scene